mweel1/usa_high_level/index.md

 title: Home

 hero:
-  name: "A Government Roadmap of Revolutionary Technologies"
+  name: "A Roadmap of Revolutionary Technologies"
-  text: An offering for investment projects that prioritize American citizens' safety and prosperity, while creating more accountability for the government and its citizens.
+  text: An offering for investment projects that prioritize American citizens' safety and prosperity.
+  image: /img/usa2.jpg
   actions:
     - theme: brand
       text: About Martin Weel
       link: /bio

 features:
-  - title: Personal Profile
+  - title: Social Security Personal Profile
-    details: A personal profile is a personal server of sorts thats allows citizens to store information that is related to them.
+    details: The social security number has been used as an identify in the market place for decades.
+We will extend this by developing a personal server for users that uses the social security number to share and receive information in the market place.
     link: /grants/personal-profile

   - title: United States Internet
     details: Making the internet safe and prosperous for American citizens by providing a private domain system.
-Which includes licensing capabilities, revocation capabilities, government ID verification, and content filtering and security using Artificial Intelligence.
+Which includes licensing capabilities, revocation capabilities, government ID verification, content filtering and security using Artificial Intelligence.
     link: /USA-internet

   - title: Real-time E-Check System